 - Total War

-Trying world building games is a fun and different way to discover and learn more about your world, and one that’s well worth a try!
+Trying world building games is a fun and different way to discover and learn more about your world, and one that’s well worth a go.

-One way to help conjure a world is to ask worldbuilding questions.
+On we march in our worldbuilding guide.
+And onto one way that can be particularly helpful, and that is to ask worldbuilding questions.
 A worldbuilding questionnaire if you will: who, what, where, when, how.
 What type of magic exists in the world?
 How does someone gain the power to use it?
 Are there different kinds of abilities and spells?
 Is there a limit as to how much magic one person can use?

 Such questions are invaluable.
 And try to avoid, as tempting as it is, to settle for the first thing that pops into your head.
 Push yourself to think of different options and possibilities.